Fine-tuning Diffusion Policy Model

 batch["observation.images.cam_high"] = torch.stack(images).unsqueeze(0)

-# Process state observations
+# Handle state observations

 if "observation.state" in self.current_obs_history[-1]: